Scheduled Safaris

 In order not to confuse our ratings with those commonly used in the hotel industry, we have chosen the paw of a lion to reflect the quality status of each of our safaris, camps, and lodges.
 On each of our scheduled departure safaris, the paw symbol appears next to the name of the safari.
 This will allow you to determine the accommodation standard at a glance.

-- These are the highest quality camps and lodges in our safari portfolio.
+Six - These are the highest quality "Premier" camps and lodges in our safari portfolio.
 They feature the ultimate in luxury, style, amenities, and service, and are consistently voted as being among the top properties in the world by international travel publications.
-Room size is in the region of 1,000 square feet (or larger), with a staff to guest ratio of two (or more) staff per guest.
-These properties are typically used in Custom Safaris, and examples include Mombo, Jao, Abu, Vumbura Plains, and Zarafa in Botswana, several luxury lodges in South Africa (e.g. the Singita lodges), and Little Ongava and Little Kulala in Namibia.

-- These are luxurious and elegant permanent safari camps and lodges with all the necessary features for a very comfortable stay.
-At a minimum, the rooms are large (around 650 square feet) with full en-suite facilities (hot and cold running water, flush loos, showers, basins), closet space, ceiling fans, and real beds.
+Five - These are luxurious and elegant "Classic" safari camps and lodges with all the necessary features for a very comfortable stay.
+At a minimum, the rooms are large with full en-suite facilities (full plumbing to provide hot and cold running water, flush loos, showers, basins), closet space, ceiling fans, and real beds.
 The camps are stylish, often (though not always) raised off the ground on teak decking, and have swimming pools.
-Staff to guest ratio is roughly one staff member per guest.
-Most camps and lodges in our Property Portfolio fall within this category.
+Most camps and lodges in our portfolio fall within this category.

-- Camps and lodges in this category are similar to 5 Paw properties with a few subtle differences.
+Four - Camps and lodges in this category are similar to 5 Paw properties with a few subtle differences.
 Rooms are not quite as big, furnishing are a little more basic with less attention paid to style and luxury.
 The camps are typically built at ground level and often don't have swimming pools.
-All rooms still have real beds and full en-suite facilities.
-These camps are, for the most part, used for our Small Group Safaris.
+All rooms still have real beds and each room has its own private bathroom, but facilities comprise a bucket shower and chemical loo (i.e. no plumbing).
+These camps are often used for Scheduled Safaris.

-- These are camps used for some of our high quality cross-country camping safaris (Small Group).
+Three - These are camps used for our high quality camping safaris.
 The camps are temporary, being moved every day (or every couple of days) along with the safari.
 A camp staff accompanies these "fully serviced" safaris (in addition to the professional guide) to deal with all camp chores - erecting and taking down tents, cooking, cleaning up, etc. Camp beds and bedding are provided.
 Tents range from smaller igloo shaped tents to walk-in Meru style tents.
-Bathroom facilities are comprised of a bucket shower and long drop or chemical loo - typically one bathroom facility shared between two tents (sometimes all tents share one bathroom facility).
-Examples include the Migration Routes Safari, the Mana Canoe Trail, Wilderness Dawning Safari, and Robin Pope Walking Safaris.
+Bathroom facilities comprise a bucket shower and long drop or chemical loo.
+Examples include the Wilderness Dawning Safari, and Robin Pope Walking Safaris.

 Back to the top